Canon 5D Mark IV vs 750D

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the 750D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 750D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark IV and 750D can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 750D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon 750D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.